Poppy (POPPY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Poppy Historical Price

-According to the latest data gathered on Poppy live price page, the current price of Poppy is 0USD.
-The circulating supply of Poppy(POPPY) is 1000.00M POPPY , giving it a market capitalization of $65.15K.
+According to the latest data gathered on Poppy live price page, the current price of Poppy is 0.00006994USD.
+The circulating supply of Poppy(POPPY) is 1000.00M POPPY , giving it a market capitalization of $69.52K.

 The Poppy Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of POPPY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.